ihanick/anydbver/README.md

 * There is no support for outdated branches like Percona Server 5.5
 * Containters/VM machines using CentOS 7
-* There is no support for configuring replication and sharding in PG and Mongo, work in progress
+* There is no support for configuring replication PG and sharding Mongo, work in progress
 * There is no support for non-Percona database products, work in progress
 * Everything is tested with vagrant-lxc (privileged/root), vagrant-lxd (nesting,privileged) and virtualbox providers, but may also work with other providers like Azure, AWS
 * Full VM virtualization with VirtualBox requires more memory and usually slower for disk access, please consider LXC or LXD.